-Remember that unexpected single day of early October heatwave and a working lunch in a pub garden?
+Remember that unexpected single day of October heatwave and eating your lunch outside?
 That day when you could still smell summer and pretend that this is how ‘Montalbano’ (minus the murders) your workaday life always is.

 On those days you’re subconsciously open to whatever happiness comes your way.
 There’s no pre-loaded pressure to make it a ‘good one.’
-And in the same way that most days approach you anonymously save for their working week/day off/weekend monikers, people come into your working life defined only by what they say they do, who they work for and who they know.
+And in the same way that most days approach you anonymously save for their working week/day off/weekend monikers, people come into your life defined only by what they do.

 Beyond the headlines